August 31, 2018

 But how do you become compliant when security depends on infrastructure?
-How does precisely your business avoid that the Danish Data Protection Agency comes for you with fines?
+How can your specific business avoid potential fines from the Danish Data Protection Agency?

-Well, in this respect the Danish Data Protection Agency could have worded their commandments a bit clearer.
-In its information material and statements to the press, there is, however, the outline of a procedure.
+In this respect, the Danish Data Protection Agency could have worded their requirements a bit clearer.

 The first thing you have to do is to make a risk assessment.
-That is mandatory.
-Everybody who distributes personal data through email must make it.
+This is mandatory—everybody who distributes personal data through email must make one.

-- A mapping of all the risks that the processing (of personal data, editors) entails and a categorisation (scoring, likelihood and severity) thereof.
+- A mapping of all the risks that the processing (of personal data, editors) entails and a categorization (scoring, likelihood, and severity) thereof

-- An assessment of what constitute adequate technical and organisational measures to ensure that the regulation is complied with and this can be documented.
+- An assessment of what constitutes adequate technical and organizational measures to ensure that the regulation is complied with

 Some businesses also have to make an impact assessment.
-Both assessments will shed light on how the infrastructure of the business is designed, which personal data that the business sends and how it should be protected.
+Both assessments will shed light on how the infrastructure of the business is designed, which personal data that the business sends, and how these data should be protected.

 Personal data is not just personal data.
 They come in three different categories that should be safeguarded at different levels.

 Encryption is also a broad term.
-The Danish Data Protection Agency talks about encryption during transmission (or submission), which i.a. is different from “encryption at rest” or what is also called End to End Encryption.
-TRUSTZONE delivers the latter through the so-called PersonalSign S/MIME certificates.
+The Danish Data Protection Agency talks about encryption during transmission (or submission), which is different from encryption at rest or what is also called end-to-end encryption.

 If we are going to express it in technical terms, the most widespread type of encryption during transmission is what is called Forced TLS (Transport Layered Security).